 The Christmas markets are a good reason to visit Switzerland in late November or December.
 Combine a city trip, one or more Christmas markets, and a visit to the snowy mountains for the ultimate Christmas feeling.
 There's only day light from about 8:00 AM to 4:30 PM, so plenty of time to enjoy the illuminated Swiss cities and towns.

 Ideal December itinerary

 Our proposal for an ideal December visit to Switzerland: start with a few days in a city to experience the cosy December feeling and of course the Christmas markets.
 Then travel to the mountains, preferable by a scenic train.
-Enjoy a couple of days of snow and good views from the peaks of the Swiss Alps, before returning home to celebrate Christmas.
+Explore the peaks of the Swiss Alps and enjoy the views, before returning home to celebrate Christmas.
 Do note that this time is considered low season, so do check the timetables and opening hours of places you'd like to visit.
 Some cableways and mountain trains may not be operational.

 Itinerary suggestion: Zürich and Wengen